 The Type 2 charging standard (sometimes called Mennekes) is designed for use in AC (alternating current) charging systems.
 The solar-powered AC charger on The Strand in Tauranga has a Type 2 socket suitable for BYO cables.
 This is currently our only publicly available standalone AC charger, although some of our DC chargers also offer AC charging.
 See our Start Charge page and filter by connection type.

 As well as the Type 2 standard, there is also a combined DC/AC Type 2 charger, called CCS-Type 2.

 As of 1 Aug 2017, ChargeNet NZ has now swapped out all but six CCS-Type 1 cables on its high-powered DC ChargeNet stations in favour of the NZ Standard CCS-Type 2.
 All stations continue to support the other NZ standard: CHAdeMO.

 Your car will need to be a plug-in electric vehicle (BEV or PHEV) and support DC charging.
 All of our DC stations support the CHAdeMO standard.
 All of our DC stations have a second plug which is currently being switched from CCS-Type 1 to CCS-Type 2.
 A few of our DC stations also have an AC Type 2 plug.
 If you have a Tesla vehicle you will need a Tesla to CHAdeMO adaptor, which can be purchased from Tesla Motors.
-The AC station at The Strand, Tauranga has a Type 2 socket, for which you need to BYO cable.
+The AC stations at The Strand, Tauranga and across Auckland have a Type 2 socket, for which you need to BYO cable.